gmskazi/pdfmc/README.md

-You have the ability to choose which PDFs you would like to encrypt (including multiple files) and the encrypted files will have "encrypt-" at the beginning of the file saved in the same directory.
+You have the ability to choose which PDFs you would like to encrypt (including multiple files) and the encrypted files will have "encrypt-" at the beginning of the file saved in the same directory